Oklahoma City bombing: Gathering materials

 The next round of the NHRA championship tour was the Chief Auto Parts Nationals at the Texas Motorplex in Ennis, Texas, where McVeigh posed as a motorcycle racer and attempted to purchase nitromethane on the pretext that he and some fellow bikers needed it for racing.
-But there were no nitromethane-powered motorcycles at the meeting, and he did not have an NHRA competitors' license.
-LeSeuer again refused to sell McVeigh the fuel because he was suspicious of McVeigh's actions and attitudes, but VP Racing Fuels representative Tim Chambers sold McVeigh three barrels.
-Chambers questioned the purchase of three barrels, when typically only 1–5 gallons would be purchased by a Top Fuel Harley rider, and the class was not even raced that weekend.
+However, there were no nitromethane-powered motorcycles at the meeting, and he did not have an NHRA competition license.
+Lesueur again refused to sell McVeigh the fuel because he was suspicious of McVeigh's actions and attitudes, but VP Racing Fuels representative Tim Chambers sold McVeigh three barrels.
+Chambers questioned the purchase of three barrels, when typically no more than five gallons would be purchased by a Top Fuel Harley rider, and the class was not even raced that weekend.

-McVeigh rented a storage space in which he stockpiled seven crates of 18 in Tovex "sausages", 80 spools of shock tube, and 500 electric blasting caps, which he and Nichols had stolen from a Martin Marietta Aggregates quarry in Marion, Kansas.
+McVeigh rented a storage space in which he stockpiled seven crates of 18 in Tovex "sausages", 80 spools of shock tube, and 500 electric blasting caps, which he and Nichols had stolen from a Martin Marietta Aggregates quarry near Marion, Kansas.
 He decided not to steal any of the 40000 lb of ANFO (ammonium nitrate/fuel oil) he found at the scene, as he did not believe it was powerful enough (he did obtain 17 bags of ANFO from another source for use in the bomb).
 McVeigh made a prototype bomb that was detonated in the desert to avoid detection.

 Later, speaking about the military mindset with which he went about the preparations, he said, "You learn how to handle killing in the military.
 I face the consequences, but you learn to accept it."
 He compared his actions to the atomic bombings of Hiroshima and Nagasaki, rather than the attack on Pearl Harbor, reasoning it was necessary to prevent more lives from being lost.

-On April 14, 1995, McVeigh paid for a motel room at the Dreamland Motel in Junction City, Kansas.
+On April 14, 1995, McVeigh paid for a room at the Dreamland Motel in Junction City, Kansas.
 The next day, he rented a 1993 Ford F-700 truck from Ryder under the name Robert D. Kling, an alias he adopted because he knew an Army soldier named Kling with whom he shared physical characteristics, and because it reminded him of the Klingon warriors of Star Trek.
-On April 16, 1995, he and Nichols drove to Oklahoma City, where he parked a getaway car, a yellow 1977 Mercury Marquis, several blocks from the Murrah Federal Building.
-The nearby Regency Towers Apartments' lobby security camera recorded images of Nichols's blue 1984 GMC pickup truck on April 16.
-After removing the car's license plate, he left a note covering the Vehicle Identification Number (VIN) plate that read, "Not abandoned.
+On April 16, he and Nichols drove to Oklahoma City, where he parked a getaway car, a yellow 1977 Mercury Marquis, several blocks from the Murrah Federal Building.
+The nearby Regency Towers Apartments' lobby security camera recorded images of Nichols' blue 1984 GMC pickup truck on April 16.
+After removing the car's license plate, he left a note covering the vehicle identification number (VIN) plate that read, "Not abandoned.
 Please do not tow.
 Will move by April 23.
 (Needs battery & cable)."
 Both men then returned to Kansas.